manoj-anandan25/color_detection_using_CV/README.md

-# Color Detection Using OpenCV – Full Project Overview hggjgj
+# Color Detection Using OpenCV – Full Project Overview fhhfh

 **Project Type:** Real-Time Object Color Detection **Purpose:** Detect and highlight objects of a specific color using Python and OpenCV.